Skip to main content

 Xinyi Liu

 Xinyi Liu is a Ph.D. student in Media, Technology & Society program.
-She works with Dr. Yingdan Lu.
-Her research focuses on using experimental and computational methods to understand the use and implications of digital media, generative AI, and social media algorithms in the communication of political and scientific content.
-She obtained BA in French Literature from Communication University of China, Beijing, and MA in Communication Studies from Nanyang Technological University, Singapore.
+Her research focuses on using experimental and computational methods to understand the use and implications of digital media, generative AI, and social media algorithms.

 Mora Matassi